 Once you complete your research data management plan, you can email a copy to Records Management Services and your plan will be added to TRIM to comply with the UWA Code of Conduct for the Responsible Practice of Research.

 For further assistance with research data management, please refer to the Research Data Management Toolkit

 - UWA Policy

-- Although there is currently no formal requirement for UWA researchers to lodge a research data management plan, it is recommended that researchers create a plan for each research project and retain a copy for their records.
+- It is recommended that researchers create a plan for each research project and retain a copy for their records.